-- a) The business is conducted in a residential dwelling occupied by only one family of - b) Any structural alteration or additions, or new construction, shall be in the scale and character of the residential dwelling and the neighborhood. - c) Adequate off-street parking shall be provided, not closer than 50 feet to the street right-of-way, nor closer than 50 feet to the nearest residential structure on property under other ownership. - d) One (1) sign only, not to exceed six (6) square feet in area, is permitted in the front yard not closer than 20 feet to the street right-of-way line, with any lighting white only, steady and not moving or flashing, with the light source shaded from the street and from adjoining property lines. - e) There shall be no outdoor display of merchandise or articles, except that an antique (non-automotive) vehicle may be displayed in connection with an antique shop.
+- 5.1.13.1 A small retail enterprise, store, or shop, provided: - a) The business is conducted in a residential dwelling occupied by only one family of the owner or operator of the establishment. - b) Any structural alteration or additions, or new construction, shall be in the scale and character of the residential dwelling and the neighborhood. - c) Adequate off-street parking shall be provided, not closer than 50 feet to the street right-of-way, nor closer than 50 feet to the nearest residential structure on property under other ownership. - d) One (1) sign only, not to exceed six (6) square feet in area, is permitted in the front yard not closer than 20 feet to the street right-of-way line, with any lighting white only, steady and not moving or flashing, with the light source shaded from the street and from adjoining property lines. - e) There shall be no outdoor display of merchandise or articles, except that an antique (non-automotive) vehicle may be displayed in connection with an antique shop.